Transaxillary Breast Implants (Armpit Incision)

-Quality brand breast implants – such as Mentor or Allergan implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.
+Quality brand breast implants – such as Mentor or Motiva implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.

 There are both benefits and deterrents for using the Transaxillary breast implant approach.

 Additionally, it is considered a more-complex augmentation surgery requiring the great finesse of a Plastic Surgeon with great experience in this procedure.